larsreed/jsonschemadocs/README.md

 The definition `embedUpToRows=n` (where 'n' is a number) may be appended, denoting that tables of up to N rows should be embedded in its parent.

+Use `lang=xy` to change default setting of lang=en on the root element.

 A sample with such definitions:
-`java -jar jsondoc.jar HTML myExtendedSchema.json embedUpToRows=1 excludedColumns=sample,note > myLittleSchema.html`
+`java -jar jsondoc.jar HTML myExtendedSchema.json embedUpToRows=1 excludedColumns=sample,note lang=no > myLittleSchema.html`

 ## Wiki